 I used PHP 7.3 for my wp installation so I installed extention for php 7.3 only.

-When you finish, go to your website backend > LiteSpeed cache > Settings > Advanced > and then turn on the Object cache. you will see that it is working if you have this:
+When you finish, go to your website backend > LiteSpeed cache > Settings > Advanced > and then turn on the Object cache.

 Now you have finished and you have super dupper optimized high performance server and WordPress with everything you ever needed.